nengkya/SimpleFastMediaLibrary/README.md

 /* set the local origin of the object */
 void 	setOrigin (float x, float y)

 sf::Texture stores pixels that can be drawn, with a sprite for example.
+sf::sprite draw texture